 For example, according to the DMAS renewal calendar, if a person’s case renewal month was supposed to be November 2021, their new renewal month would be October 2023.
 The renewal process would then start August 2023.
 A resident who doesn’t know their renewal date can contact their local Department of Social Services or Cover Virginia.

 Residents who aren’t automatically renewed will receive a renewal form that includes guidelines on what information Virginia needs to determine their eligibility.
+Those who have lost coverage because they failed to renew by not submitting the form or all needed information have 90 days after their case was closed to send it in for review without needing to reapply.
 Once all requested information is reviewed, the state will notify the resident via a letter in the mail if they are still eligible for coverage or not.

-The letter notifying residents they are no longer eligible for coverage contains information on next steps and a reminder of a 90-day grace period before their coverage officially expires.
-If someone thinks they shouldn’t have lost their coverage, they can file an appeal during the grace period.
-These residents could also get a referral for Federal Marketplace insurance, which they can sign up for within 60 days after losing health coverage or anytime during the annual open enrollment period, Nov.
+The letter notifying residents they are no longer eligible for coverage contains information on next steps and how to file an appeal if they think a mistake has been made.
+These residents – except for those who have failed to renew – could also get a referral for Federal Marketplace insurance, which they can sign up for within 60 days after losing health coverage or anytime during the annual open enrollment period, Nov.
 1 through Jan.
 15. Those who no longer qualify for Virginia Medicaid can also buy health insurance through Enroll Virginia.

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX